berkeleybop/berkeleybop.github.io/best_practice.md

 - use dataclasses or pydantic
    - for DAOs, derive from linkml
 - use an IDE
-   - PyCharm is most popular
+   - PyCharm or VS is equally popular in the group
 - ETL/ingest
    - follow existing exemplar repos
    - Read Chris' [10 simple rules for semantic ETL](https://docs.google.com/document/d/1Bgsyo-Z1oxEfxdNGB3KDM_NHfXYqdcXJIUd_j3iibi4/edit#)
-- use requests for URL calls
+- use `requests` for URL calls
 - Always provide a CLI
    - separate CLI logic from core logic
    - Read [CLIG guidelines](https://clig.dev/)
+   - See also [Documenting command-line syntax ]https://developers.google.com/style/code-syntax) in google style guide
    - Python: use click  [TODO: evaluate Typer]
    - design for composability
    - provide shortforms for common options